MDENDAN/chatbot-streamlit/README.md

-# Amazon Product Related Queries App 💬
+# Amazon Product ChatBot App.

-This app is an Review Sentiment Analysis and a LLM-powered chatbot for Amazon Product related queries.
+This app is deployed on Streamlit.
+This is sample for deploying Chatbot for product reviews

 ## Deployment
 Deployed to [streamlit](https://amaz0n-bot.streamlit.app/)